 The ministry I had to street people since 1981 was expanded to include feeding the homeless, and helping them according to their need, praying for them and, of course, sharing the gospel with them.

 He gave me a ministry to those in nursing homes.
 I visited them frequently, listened to them tell me about their life, shared Christ with them, and prayed for them.

 He allowed me to minister to the homosexuals that I worked with.
 I gave them the gospel, and prayed for them.

 Then God had me teach the youth in my Church.
 I wrote their Sunday School book.
-He had me show them the love of God that they were not receiving at home.

 God directed my steps and gave me those ministries.
 He started them and ended them when the time came.
 Some were saved, some received healing, and miracles happened.